Alex Negrón

 I am a mathematical scientist pursuing my PhD in the Program in Applied and Computational Mathematics (PACM) at Princeton University.

-I’m advised by Boris Hanin and work closely with Gautam Reddy.
+I’m advised by Boris Hanin.
 I’m grateful to be supported by the Department of Energy Computational Science Graduate Fellowship (DOE CSGF).

 Contact